BECOME A FOUNDING DONOR | FREE MAILER + TAX DEDUCTION | 501(c)(3) NONPROFIT

 Can I deduct the original purchase price of donated clothes?

-No. The IRS requires you to deduct fair market value—what a willing buyer would pay for your items in their current condition, not what you originally paid.
+No. The IRS requires you to deduct fair market value, meaning what a willing buyer would pay for your items in their current condition.
+Not what you originally paid.

 What if I don't have original receipts for my clothes?